-Welcome to turntobehealthy.com – a Blog that focuses on spreading the healthy way of living and save money in the in the process.
+Welcome to turntobehealthy.com – a blog that focuses on spreading the healthy way of living and saving money in the process.

 In 2019 I stumbled upon a YouTube Video about ‘Blogging’.
-I was at first, because there are too much scams out there.
-I was give a free 7 (Seven) days no question's asked if I want to cancel.
+I was skeptical at first because there are too many scams out there.
+I was given a free 7 (Seven) days no question's asked if I want to cancel.

-I start a personal blog on the free seven days where I’ve went deeper in the Healthy and Fitness industry.
-After that free seven days I decided to go-on and paid to continue with the programs because I saw a value in the platform.
+I start a personal blog on the free seven days where I’ve gone deeper into the Healthy and Fitness industry.
+After that free seven days, I decided to go on and paid to continue with the programs because I saw value in the platform.
 I continued like that ever since.
 I’ve learned many things from the experience of the platform that I joined.

-My blogs is growing steadily in popularity and authority.
-I started as a hobby but now I enjoy more than before.
-I am slowly building my blogging into an income source that will enabled me to dedicate more and more time to it and eventually become a full-time blogger.
+My blogs are growing steadily in popularity and authority.
+I started as a hobby but now I enjoy it more than before.
+I am slowly building my blogging into an income source that will enable me to dedicate more and more time to it and eventually become a full-time blogger.